-Lasso: Processor Group Display
+Process Lasso: Processor Group Support

-Process Lasso now displays the processor group(s) an application’s threads are running on.
+Process Lasso now supports and displays the processor group(s) an application’s threads are running on.
 We wrote about processor groups a while back.
 They exist to allow for systems with more than 64 logical CPU cores.
 In Process Lasso, we refer to Processor Groups as ‘CPU Groups’.

 By default, an application’s threads are assigned to only a single processor group that is selected by Windows in a round-robin manner when the application starts.
 However, processes can utilize more than one CPU group by specifically assigning their threads to a different group at run-time.